 The IRS will generally accept an Offer in Compromise if it believes that the offered amount is the most that can be paid within a reasonable amount of time.
 Factors that go into this are a taxpayer’s ability to pay, income, expenses, and asset equity.

-Whatever situation you’re in, if it includes you being up to your neck in back tax debt, you’ll probably need some help to get it resolved.
+It doesn’t matter whatever situation you’re in.
+If it includes you being up to your neck in back tax debt, you’ll probably need some help to get it resolved.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.